No Customs or Duties!

 Common installation issues to watch for

-• Wiring connector doesn't match — Quality aftermarket parts will match the OEM connector pinout.
-If yours doesn't, you bought a part for a different year.
+- Wiring connector doesn't match — Quality aftermarket parts will match the OEM connector pinout.
+If yours doesn't, you bought a part for a different generation.

 Frequently Asked Questions